Jonath-z/the-gym-codewars-collection/readme.md

 # This is a collection of resolved codewars's challenges

-This collection contains challenges that I've worked on on codewars
+This collection contains challenges that I've solved codewars

 > Note